discoleo/Math/README.md

 - various tools/libraries useful to process mathematics:
 - - Polynom: operations with polynomials;
-- probably will be written in Java, but could be easily ported to C++;
+- has been written in Java, but could be easily ported to C++ (for proper support of Templates!);